Vaishnavi1215387/Hospitality-Project-/README.md

 # 🚀 Features Of The Report
 ## Revenue Insights:
 Breaking down revenue by various dimensions like city, room type and month.
-Also shows up key performance indicators(KPIs) like total revenue, bookings and revpar , along with trend and key metrics to pinpoint underperforming segments.
+Also shows up key performance indicators(KPIs) like total revenue, bookings and RevPAR , along with trend and key metrics to pinpoint underperforming segments.
 ## Bookings Insights:
 Analyzing bookings trends, cancellation rates, average ratings , bookings% by room type and week wise key metrics to optimize pricing and marketing strategies.
 ## Performance Insights: